prtrymer/Test-Task/README.md

   rendered outside a group.
 - Uploads silently failed to commit, because the blob store appends a random suffix to keys.

-**Where it needed correcting.** The first instinct on the scaling question was to build sharding; that would have been theatre at this data size and would have dismantled the referential integrity the model depends on.
-Judgement about *what not to build* stayed with me.

 ---